-Inclusion of all peer-reviewed reports of dental findings obtained from full arch radiographs alone as well as additionally to clinical examination or patient chart review.
-These reports had to focus on at least one surrogate of “dental status” or “oral health” (see table 1).
-On the other hand reports handling edentulous or partially edentulous patients were disregarded.
+All peer-reviewed reports with dental findings obtained from full arch radiographs are included, even if there had been additional clinical examination or patient chart reviews.
+These reports had to focus on at least one surrogate of “dental status” or “oral health” (see table 1), whereas reports handling edentulous or partially edentulous patients were disregarded.